Welcome

 Welcome to the website of Scott R Ferris, specialist in the art of Rockwell Kent (1882-1971).

-As you will read elsewhere within this site, I am a researcher, writer and lecturer on Kent, and I have served as a curator or consultant for numerous Kent exhibitions.
+As you will read elsewhere within this site, I am a researcher, writer and lecturer on Kent.
+I have served as a curator or consultant for numerous Kent exhibitions.

 Kent scholar Scott R Ferris discusses famed Adirondack artist Rockwell Kent